Lua Records

 Advanced topics

-By default, LUA records are executed with ‘return ‘ prefixed to them.
+By default, LUA records are executed as if they were the argument to Lua’s return statement.
 This saves a lot of typing for common cases.
-To run actual Lua scripts, start a record with a ‘;’ which indicates no ‘return ‘ should be prepended.
+To run actual Lua scripts, start a record with a semicolon (;).
+You need to add your own return statement.

 To keep records more concise and readable, configuration can be stored in separate records.
 The full example from above can also be written as: